mpetac/AIM/README.md

 zpts = np.zeros(20)
 density_profile = f.rho(20, Rpts, zpts)

-# Compute the local (R ~ 8.122 kpc, z ~ 0) velocity distribution of DM using 100 velocity points.
+# Compute the local (R~8.122 kpc, z~0) velocity distribution of DM using 100 velocity points.
 velocity_distribution = f.pv_mag(100, 8.122, 0)
 ```

+#### Documentation

+Source files contain brief comments that should be sufficient for understanding of the code.
+Comprehensive documentation based on these comments can be generated through Doxygen using the provided doxy setup file.